Peter Lorre: Marriages and family

-Lorre was married three times: Celia Lovsky (1934 – March 13, 1945, divorced); Kaaren Verne (May 25, 1945 – 1950, divorced) and Anne Marie Brenning (July 21, 1953 – March 23, 1964, his death).
+Lorre was married three times: to Celia Lovsky (1934 – March 13, 1945, divorced), to Kaaren Verne (May 25, 1945 – 1950, divorced), and to Anne Marie Brenning (July 21, 1953 – March 23, 1964, his death).
 In 1953, Brenning bore Lorre's only child, Catharine.
 Anne Marie Brenning died in 1971.

 His daughter later made headlines after serial killer Kenneth Bianchi confessed to police investigators that he and his cousin and fellow "Hillside Strangler" Angelo Buono, posing as undercover police officers, had stopped her in 1977 with the intent of abduction and murder, but let her go on learning that she was the daughter of Peter Lorre.
 It was only after Bianchi was arrested that Catharine realized whom she had met.
 Catharine died of complications from diabetes, on May 7, 1985, aged 32.

 Failing health and death

 Lorre had suffered from chronic gallbladder troubles, for which doctors had prescribed morphine.
 Lorre became trapped between the constant pain and addiction to morphine to ease the problem.
 It was during the period of the Mr. Moto films that Lorre struggled with and overcame his addiction.
 Having quickly gained 100 lb (45 kg) and not fully recovering from his addiction to morphine, Lorre suffered personal and career disappointments in his later life.

 He died in Los Angeles on March 23, 1964, from a stroke.
 His body was cremated and his ashes were interred at the Hollywood Forever Cemetery in Hollywood.
 Vincent Price read the eulogy at his funeral.